 Although receiving this email might not consciously offend someone, it’s not the other-centered, selfless form of communication we train our clients to utilize.
 Linguistically focusing our communications on others creates a subconscious environment where the other party is more likely to respond, more likely to be honest, and less likely to deflect and avoid sharing their thoughts.
 An edited version of Mary’s email may read like so:

 This email is a follow-up to our last conversation.
 Did you have a chance to review the material we discussed?
 Your feedback is so important, and our Operations director will be able to get your order taken care of as soon as you send it over!

 - Mary doesn’t mention herself a single time!

 - The entire email is in the context of getting Steve’s order taken care of and helping the Operations director.

 - There is no pressure to finalize the order outside of getting it to Steve.

-Next time you type out a follow-up email or connect with a prospect, pause for a moment to consider what type of environment your words are creating and how they might influence your interactions!
+The next time you type out a follow-up email or connect with a prospect, pause to recognize what environment your words create and how they might influence your interactions!